-Because both the liver and kidneys help remove quinine from the body, those with liver or kidney problems should avoid quinine until they talk to their doctor.
+Because the liver and kidneys help remove quinine from the body, those with liver or kidney problems should avoid quinine until they talk to their doctor.

 Ringing in the ears (tinnitus) is a possible side effect of quinine.
 See your doctor if you have this symptom.

-One study reported that quinine caused blindness in a women who took too much.
+One study reported that quinine caused blindness in a woman who took too much.
 This person took between 8 to 12 grams which is MUCH more than what is recommended.
 This is also much more than is in a bottle of tonic water.

 As a rule, speak to your doctor if you: